4 Practices For Maintaining A Healthy Longterm Relationship

 You see, my partner and I are both quite serious people.
 Even when we were dating as teenagers, my preferred date night looked like going to a cozy restaurant and having a long, intimate conversation.
 I’ve always preferred vulnerable talks and sharing emotions over experiences and activities.
 That day in the pool shifted things, though.
 It was the first time in a while we’d been silly and had childlike fun together.
 We discovered it was something we were missing in our relationship.
 The more we began to seek our embodied and playful experiences, the healthier our relationship became.

 It’s easy to forget to play, especially as adults, but it’s necessary for cultivating a healthy relationship.
 Whether you play a game together, go on a hike, race laps in the pool, or just dance around the living room, having fun with your partner is so important.
 It also makes life way more enjoyable.

-If you’re not sure where to start, here are a few of our favorite embodied and playful activities: at-home dance parties, indoor rock climbing, trampoline parks, hiking with our dog, and exploring new cities on bicycles.
+If you’re not sure where to start, try these embodied and playful activities: at-home dance parties, indoor rock climbing, trampoline parks, hiking with our dog, and exploring new cities on bicycles.

 4. Invest in Couples Retreats

 Whether we’re going through a rough patch or simply need an intentional getaway, my partner and I have found that couples retreats are an excellent way to reconnect.
 We love escaping to nature and forgetting about our busy schedules for a few days.
 It is during these weekends away that we are also able to have meaningful conversations and check in on our relationship.
 Sometimes these weekends are self-led retreats, other times we attend an organized event with workshops and other couples.
 Either way, we’ve found that something truly magical happens when we invest time and money in our relationship.
 It’s become one of my favorite ways to honor our commitment and reignite intimacy.